 The Windows 11 Settings app is the go-to place if you want to control how your operating system looks and works.
 While many of the methods to open Settings in Windows 11 are the same as in Windows 10, the app is quite different, offering a more elegant design and a better overview of the available options and menus.
-Read this guide to find out how to open Settings in Windows 11 in seventeen different ways:
+Read this guide to find out how to open Settings in Windows 11 in eighteen different ways:

 Microsoft redesigned Settings for Windows 11, making it a lot more organized and easy to use than in Windows 10.
 The Windows 11 Settings app is elegant in its simplicity and much more useful.
 The dashboard is gone, and, instead, a navigation pane is constantly displayed on the left.
 This offers faster access to the available categories, making it easier to find the settings you need.
 Furthermore, any important information can be seen at once at the top of the right pane, which also includes foldable sections to help you navigate the Windows 11 Settings.

 Continue reading to discover all the available ways to open Settings in Windows 11, starting with keyboard shortcuts.

 If you’re also a fan of keyboard shortcuts, the fastest way to open the Settings for Windows 11 is to press Windows + I.

 To open the WinX menu, use the keyboard shortcut Windows + X. You can also right-click or press-and-hold the Start button.
 Then, click/tap on Settings or press N on your keyboard.

 The Start Menu has been redesigned as well in Windows 11, but you can still open the Settings app from it.
 First, press the Windows key or click or tap the Start button.
 You can find the Windows 11 Settings shortcut pinned by default in the Start Menu.
 Click or tap on the familiar gear icon.